zkniebel/SitecoreDXG-Docs/getting-started/advanced-installation/install-the-sitecoredxg-generation-service-for-developers.md

 The installation instructions for the SitecoreDXG Generation Service assume that you have [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed on the target machine prior to beginning the installation.

-### Step 1a: Install the [_node-canvas_](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Windows) dependencies
+### Step 1a: \(Optional\) Install the [_node-canvas_](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Windows) dependencies

-SitecoreDXG is dependent on [_node-canvas_](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Windows).
-To install SitecoreDXG, you must first have the dependencies for _node-canvas_ installed, which cannot be installed through a simple`npm install`.
-In the below, I have outlined the steps that you must take to install first the dependencies and then SitecoreDXG itself.

-The easiest way to install the node-canvas dependencies is as follows:
+Installing the dependencies for the SitecoreDXG Generation Service is optional, as they are included in the installation package.
+Howevere, if you are going to be making changes to the SitecoreDXG Generation Service and customizing anything related to the way that it renders objects then it is recommended that you install [_node-canvas_](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Windows) yourself.
+This will also become necessary if you delete your `./app/node_modules` folder.
+Unfortunatly, the _node-canvas_ dependencies cannot be installed through a simple`npm install`.
+Instead, the easiest way to install the node-canvas dependencies is as follows:

 1. Install node.js \(verified with 6.11.4+\)
 2. Install chocolatey \(verified with 0.10.8+\)